Ethan Gilsdorf: Critical acclaim

-Gilsdorf's book "Fantasy Freaks and Gaming Geeks" was named a Must-Read Book by the Massachusetts Book Awards.

-His essay "The Day My Mother Became a Stranger," published in Boston Magazine, was listed in Best American Essays 2016 as a "Notable Essay."
+Gildorf's essay "The Day My Mother Became a Stranger," published in Boston Magazine, was listed in Best American Essays 2016 as a "Notable Essay."

-As a poet, Gilsdorf is the winner of the Hobblestock Peace Poetry Competition (1999) and the Esmé Bradberry Contemporary Poets Prize (1991).
-His poetry has been shortlisted for the Walt McDonald First-Book Competition in Poetry, the Bright Hill Press Poetry Award Competition, the Maryland State Poetry & Literary Society chapbook contest, the Cleveland State University Poetry Center Prize, the "Discovery"/The Nation Contest, and the Emily Dickinson Award in Poetry; he was also a Finalist for the Academy of American Poets Prize.

-He was named Artist of the Month (January 2014) by the Somerville (Mass.)
+Gildorf was named Artist of the Month (January 2014) by the Somerville (Mass.)
 Arts Council.

 The Boston Phoenix called Gilsdorf "The hardest-working geek we know"; The Quad called him Boston's "nerdlord writer"; and The Weekly Dig described Gilsdorf as "Somerville's resident d20 dorkwad."
 The Bostonist.com called him "Adorably amusing."
 The Boston Globe wrote that "Ethan Gilsdorf ... brings a bit of international cachet as well as a lively, engaging reading style ... he is known for an eloquent yet accessible fusion of the natural world and urban culture."
 The Somerville News said, "[Gilsdorf] captivated the audience with his passionate, inflective reading."

-Todd Swift, poet, author of Cafe Alibi, and editor of Short Fuse: The Global Anthology of New Fusion Poetry, wrote, "Ethan Gilsdorf strikes me as a poetic Henry James for the 21st century, the cosmopolitan American in Europe, casting a cold eye on the old and new worlds, and delivering an elegant retort to any suggestion that lyricism and wit cannot lie in the same bed.
-He is one of the best of a new generation of poets emerging now, and should be read."

-Poetry and fiction

-Gilsdorf has published poems in Poetry, The Southern Review, the North American Review, Exquisite Corpse, The Massachusetts Review, Poetry London, and several national and international anthologies, including Outsiders: Poems about Rebels, Exiles, and Renegades; Radio Waves: Poems Celebrating the Wireless; Short Fuse: The Global Anthology of New Fusion Poetry; 100 Poets Against the War; In the Criminal's Cabinet: An Anthology of Poetry and Fiction; and Future Welcome: The Moosehead Anthology 10.

-His fiction has appeared in The Quarterly, among other publications.

 Teaching

 Gilsdorf is co-founder of GrubStreet's Young Adult Writers Program (YAWP), where he also leads creative writing workshops for adults in journalism, travel writing and essay writing, and poetry, as well as book promotion and writing career planning.

 He has also taught creative writing and journalism at Louisiana State University, Emerson College, and Mediabistro.com.

-He was the Dale Rogers Marshall Visiting Artist at Wheaton College (Norton, Mass.).
-He teaches writing in public schools and community centers in the Boston and Providence area.